-When you PC is physically connected to the network and turned on, it will be checked to determine if it meets these requirement.
+When your PC is physically connected to the network and turned on, it will be checked to determine if it meets these requirements.
 If the PC needs to be updated, directions will be provided.
 If you need more information about configuring your PC browse to http://help.easternct.edu where you will have access to software upgrades and instructions.

 Until these criteria are met, access to the Internet will be blocked.
 Local services from ECSU, such as E-mail and Blackboard Vista will remain available.

 Personally owned computers that have active peer to peer applications, viruses, or spyware will be quarantined: browsing to any external web site will return a page explaining that the PC is quarantined.
 Please see the above Help Page for details and information about how to get out of quarantine.

 Students are responsible for maintaining the configuration of their PC.
 ITS staff cannot repair or reconfigure personally owned computers.

 Several network security tools are in use which helps provide enhanced reliability for Resnet.
 There are a number of network gateway devices, such as Packeteer and Interspect that screen for illegal applications or activities consistent with virus activity.
 The Cisco Clean Access product enforces basic personal computer hygiene.
 Anti Virus software is required, which further enhances personal computer hygiene.
 While these are common requirements in an enterprise computing environment, they may at first pose an obstacle for the home user.
 ECSU Information Technology Services (ITS) is committed to helping the Resnet computer user succeed in this enterprise environment.

 Local services such as the Blackboard Vista course management system, student E-mail, on-line course registration, anti-virus software, and directions for self-directed help are all available online even when the PC is blocked or quarantined.

 Also listed in